ovotech/genesys-web-messaging-tester/docs/unordered-messages.md

 This tool handles out-of-order messages by delaying their propagation into the rest of the tool.
 During this delay messages can then be re-reordered.

-The delay, detection and re-ordering of messages all happens in the [`ReorderedMessageDelayer`](./api/classes/ReorderedMessageDelayer.md) class
+The delay, detection and re-ordering of messages all happens in the [`ReorderedMessageDelayer`](./api/classes/ReorderedMessageDelayer.md) class.

 ## How the CLI handles out-of-order messages